voxpupuli/puppet-redis/REFERENCE.md

 Data type: `Integer[0]`

 Control variable to disable promoting slave in case of disconnection from master Only set if cluster_enabled is true
-Default: 0

 Default value: $redis::cluster_slave_validity_factor